10 Phrases that Good Managers Say Regularly

 Considering the pressures of our jobs and the need for innovation and improvement, why wouldn’t a manager ask this question of his or her team members often?
 Here are two reasons to do it.
 First, you don’t want people bringing all of their problems or concerns to you.
 There isn’t enough time.
 You have to train them to problem-solve and become solution focused.
 Second, they will become more proactive while improving their performance.
 Most employees are astounded when their managers ask this question and reply, “What????”
 Sadly, less effective managers are fearful of the answers or don’t care.
 Famed basketball coach from UCLA John Wooden said, “It’s what you learn after you know it all that counts.”

-This is the next logical question to ask a team.
+Phrases like this often shock employees because they seldom here the.
+This question is the next logical one to ask a team.
 When you do, you begin to get their buy-in and commitment grows.
 They want to achieve their goals for their reasons too, not just yours.
 Each employee has untapped potential for great ideas.
 Why not ask?
 The best do this and their employee engagement and productivity soars.

 Nobody’s perfect.
 Good bosses admit it when they screw up and even apologize.
 Obviously, they aren’t making so many mistakes that they are apologizing all of time.
 I put this in here because it is so out character by leaders to do this at all.